Trash : Landfill Bound

 PVC Pipes

 PVC pipes are brittle, meaning that they can be dangerous if placed in a blue bin for recycling.
-Please remember to always put your broken PVC pipes in the trash.
+Please remember to always put your PVC pipes, whether broken or not, in the trash.
 And if they're mostly in tact, try reusing them by trimming off the broken portion.

 Compostable Plastic